jhung-cybersecurity/Portfolio-Activity-1_Conducting-a-Security-Audit/README.md

 These two tasks will be seperated into two different `Branches` in `Main` and they are labeled accordingly.

+The purpose of this assignment is to:

+> 1. Demonstrate my ability to select, rate, and explain the specific controls and compliance regulations and standards that Botium Toys need to implement to mitigate risks to people and assets.
+> 2. Display my newly acquired knowledge in _Markdown_ syntax usage.

 Please begin by reviewing **Controls Assessment** followed by **Compliance Checklist**.